IBM/cloud-native-starter-security-workshop/workshop/additional/additional.md

 # Additional Information

-Here you find additional help, something went wrong or known issues.
+Here you find additional help, something went wrong, known issues or just get some information.

 ### In case your `Cloud Shell session was closed